 You can send data into Inspector three ways:

-The Inspector SDK can be plugged into your existing tracking – independent of whether you're using the Avo Functions or not.
+Inspector SDK can be plugged into your existing tracking – independent of whether you're using Codegen or not.

-The Inspector SDK is a stand-alone SDK which you can install with your package manager.
-You can use the Inspector SDK whether or not you adopt Avo Functions, by plugging the Inspector SDK into the call site of your existing tracking.
-Most code bases have some sort of a wrapper around calling their analytics SDKs, and that's where you plug the Inspector SDK.
+Inspector SDK is a stand-alone SDK which you can install with your package manager.
+You can use Inspector SDK whether or not you adopt Codegen, by plugging the Inspector SDK into the call site of your existing tracking.
+Most code bases have some sort of a wrapper around calling their analytics SDKs, and that's where you plug Inspector SDK.

-Initialize the Avo Functions SDK with an instance of the Inspector SDK.
+Initialize Codegen SDK with an instance of Inspector SDK.

-You can pipe your analytics data into the Inspector API via your CDPs or analytics providers:
+You can pipe your analytics data into Inspector API via your CDPs or analytics providers: